Follow these steps to open a gym:

 - A combination of the above

-Make sure your business is financially viable, on paper at least, by creating a proper business plan.
+Make sure your business is financially viable, on paper, by creating a proper business plan.

 We’ll be covering this crucial topic in a later article.

 Location is critical for your gym’s success.

 The location will determine your client base, your rent, the purchase price of the building, and what sort of premises are available.

 Accessibility is also important – your potential patrons need to be able to get to you easily.